wsydney76/craft-contentoverview/README.md

 ## Disclaimer

-Second final evaluation/test version (4.1).
+Another final evaluation/test version (5.0).

+> On request, we moved the configuration of subpages from general plugin config to a dedictated file with fluent config.
+>
+> See upgrading from 4.x in the Changelog.

 * This plugin was initially developed as a side/training project for internal use only.
 * Added a bunch of customization options when evaluating it in a real-life project.